cacheflowe/haxademic/guides/windows-setup.md

 ## Teamviewer settings

+Be sure to remove Windows' "[Fast User Switching](https://www.howtogeek.com/howto/windows/disable-fast-user-switching-on-windows-xp/)" feature, to ensure that fullscreen OpenGL apps don't fail to view when switching windows.

 * On remote machine
   * Check "Start with Windows" under "Unattended Access"
   * Go to "Extras -> Options"